VainF/Torch-Pruning/README.md

 </div>

 ### 3. Save & Load
 We introduce ``pruning_history`` to save and load your pruned model, which is similar to ``state_dict`` in pytorch.
-This feature is currently not available on pypi package.
+This feature is currently not available in pypi package.
 ```
 ...
 state_dict = {